ELReedHerbarium/TargetCaptureWorkshop/Session3.HybPiper.md

 > -bwa should be used when neucleotides are used in the target files or input files.
 > the -b, -r, and --prefix are flags that organize and direct the command.

-Try running `reads_first.py` by yourself, with the correct filenames.

 #### Action 3.1.4
+*Try running `readsfirst.py` by yourself, with the correct filenames.*
 ```

 ```